Bathhouse Ballads

 podcast 74

-There is a Korean ‘idiom, dang-guen-i-ji (당근이지 – that’s the carrot, or absolutely!) which also appears in English.
+There is a Korean ‘idiom, dang-guen-i-ji (당근이지 – that’s the carrot, or absolutely!).
 Now, this isn’t directly borrowed from English but is apparently a development, by children, of dang-hyeon ha-ji (당연 하지 – absolutely!)
 If you say them repeatedly and alternatively, dang-guen-i-ji is definitely easier.

 dang-guen (당근) the carrot, a familiar Korean crudité